 need to be effective in their current and future roles.

-Five interns will participate in this unique one year-programme starting from January 2022.
+Five interns will participate in this unique one year-programme starting in April 2023.

 internship programme is delivered by Durrell Conservation Training based in Mauritius in partnership with the Mauritian

 Wildlife Foundation (MWF).
 It is an exciting opportunity to learn directly